 • 12 uncooked jumbo pasta shells

-• 1 tablespoon canola or vegetable oil
+• 1 tbsp canola or vegetable oil

 • 1 medium onion finely chopped

-• 1 jalapeno pepper stem, ribs & seeds removed, finely chopped
+• 1 jalapeño pepper stem, ribs & seeds removed, finely chopped

-• 1 pound lean ground beef
+• 1 lb. lean ground beef ground turkey or chicken also work

-• 2 teaspoons taco or chili seasoning
+• 2 tsp taco or chili seasoning

-• 4 ounces cream cheese
+• 4 oz. cream cheese

-• 1 teaspoon kosher salt
+• 1 tsp kosher salt

-• ½ teaspoon freshly ground black pepper
+• ½ tsp freshly ground black pepper

-• 3 tablespoons chopped fresh cilantro divided
+• 3 tbsp chopped fresh cilantro divided

-• 1 cup taco sauce divided
+• 1 cup taco sauce divided, mild or spicy, enchilada sauce also works

 • cups shredded Mexican blend cheese or Colby Jack